open-feature/community/Elections/2023/Candidates.md

 ### Johan Rydberg
 - Company: Spotify
 - GitHub: [jrydberg](https://github.com/jrydberg)
 - Description: General Manager for Experimentation at Spotify.
-Lead the teams building the internal experimentation platform at Spotify, and most recently leading the efforts around Confidence, the commercial incarnation of Spotify's experimentation platform.
+Led the teams building the internal experimentation platform at Spotify, and most recently leading the efforts around Confidence, the commercial incarnation of Spotify's experimentation platform.

 <!--
 ### Candidate Name